 - Permanent and total incapacity benefits — As a result of a work-related injury or illness, you are permanently unable to do any type of work.
 You can receive up to two thirds (66.67%) of your pre-injury average weekly wage, capped by the state average weekly wage, with no time limit.

-A knowledgeable lawyer can review your case, determine the extent of your injuries, and help you recover the compensation you need to resume your life.
+A knowledgeable workers comp lawyer in Beverly can review your case, determine the extent of your injuries, and help you recover the compensation you need to resume your life.

 Experienced Workers’ Comp Lawyer Advocates for Healthcare Professionals